Haitian flavours are heating up Montréal

 Carla Beauvais

-Carla Beauvais shares her unique perspective.
-Her deep commitment to highlighting Quebec’s Black communities and their contributors makes her an invaluable storyteller.
-For over a decade, Carla has been the coordinator of Black History Month, a flagship event in the city.
-Her passion for Black history and culture has guided each edition, celebrating the invaluable contributions of the Afro-Montréal community to the city’s cultural mosaic.
-As the co-founder and executive director of the Dynastie Foundation, Carla continues to support and inspire emerging talents within Black communities.
-The Dynastie Foundation aims to transform the cultural, artistic, and media industries, a vision she now shares with a broader audience through her role as a writer.
-Through her writings, Carla will take you on a journey of discovery into the vibrant culture of Montreal.
-Whether exploring lesser-known neighborhoods, meeting talented artists, or discovering unique cultural events, she will guide you in uncovering the very soul of this exceptional city, Montréal.
+Social entrepreneur, diversity and inclusion advocate, columnist: Carla Beauvais offers a unique perspective.
+She is deeply committed to highlighting Québec's black communities and their contributors, which makes her an invaluable storyteller.
+For over a decade, Carla has been involved in the organization of Black History Month, one of the city's flagship events.
+Her passion for black history and culture has shaped each edition, celebrating the vital contributions of Montréal's African community to the city's cultural mosaic.
+As Co-Founder and Executive Director of the Fondation Dynastie, she continues to champion and inspire emerging talent within black communities.
+The Fondation Dynastie’s mission is to transform the cultural and media industries by promoting the representation, inclusion and empowerment of talent from black communities, a vision she now shares with a wider audience through her work as a columnist.
+Carla will take you on a journey of discovery to the heart of Montréal's vibrant culture: whether it's exploring tucked-away neighbourhoods, meeting talented artists or finding unique cultural events, she'll guide you as you explore the very soul of this exceptional city.